clwyatt/accessibility-templates/tutorial/clw-tutorial.md

 * One of the problems with html is external resource files like images
 * The `--embed-resources` option to pandoc mitigates this, but generates large files in some cases (it has to uuencode binary files).
-* Another option is to use zip files, one per document, or a mhtml file.
+* Another option is to use zip files, one per document, or a mhtml/maff/webarchive/warc/... file.
-* A better option is to use the epub format, which is a zip file of html, images, and metadata.
+* A better option is to use the epub3 format, which is a zip file of html, images, and metadata.
 It is considered accessible if you use alt-tags.

 ```{.sh}
 pandoc -s -t epub --mathml input.tex -o output.epub
 ```

-There are many readers available including Calibre and Adobe Digital Editions.
+There are many epub3 readers available including Apple Books, Calibre and Adobe Digital Editions.

 ### Case 1: LateX Beamer